nomad-software/nomad.uk.net/markdown/articles/templates-in-d-explained.md

 <script src="https://gist.github.com/nomad-software/16796639f8f9ca52779a3e4aadb30515.js"></script>

-Here i’ve declared a function called <code>foo</code> which takes an integer as a parameter and then returns it.
-This is pretty straightforward stuff but by using the <code>int</code> type hint for the parameter i’ve effectively constrained this particular function to only accept that particular type.
+Here i’ve declared a function called `foo` which takes an integer as a parameter and then returns it.
+This is pretty straightforward stuff but by using the `int` type hint for the parameter i’ve effectively constrained this particular function to only accept that particular type.
 It can only be called successfully by passing an integer as a parameter, as shown in the call.
 This might not seem like a big deal here but imagine if this was a very useful function that would also make sense to take a string as a parameter too.
 If that was the case we could achieve this in two ways.
 The first option is to [overload](https://en.wikipedia.org/wiki/Function_overloading) the function and therefore declare one for each supported type:

 <script src="https://gist.github.com/nomad-software/e7d18682e9e8d3f4ea9383743a263bfb.js"></script>